 Associate Chair of Bachelor of Science BSc Undergraduate Interaction Design at ArtCenter College of Design.
 (1) Faculty Director of the Immersion Lab for 7 yrs, increasing student access to technology.
-(2) Has taught for 9 yrs as Associate Professor for Interaction Department teaching both Undergraduate and Graduate courses for Interaction and Media Design Practices at ArtCenter.
-(3) Faculty at Southern California Institute of Architecture (SCI-Arc).
+Has taught for 9 yrs as Associate Professor for Undergraduate Interaction Design and Graduate Media Design Practices at ArtCenter.
+Faculty at Southern California Institute of Architecture (SCI-Arc).

 Graduate of Syracuse University’s 5 year Industrial and Interaction Design program (BID) and received her MFA in Media Design from ArtCenter College of Design.